-Section 2-2 Peer Review for Internal Events at Power
+Section 2-3 Peer Review for Internal Events At-Power

-This Section provides requirements for peer review of a Level 1 and LERF Internal Events at Power PRA.
+This Section provides requirements for peer review of a Level 1 and LERF Internal Events At-Power PRA.

-NEI-00-02 [18] provides an example of an acceptable review methodology; however, the differences between the supporting requirements of the Technical Requirements Section of each respective Part of this Standard and the supporting requirements of Appendix B of NEI-00-02 shall be evaluated.
-This evaluation shall be documented
+NEI-00-02 [2-18] provides an example of an acceptable review methodology; however, the differences between the supporting requirements in Part 2 of this Standard and the supporting requirements of Appendix B of NEI-00-02 shall be evaluated.
+This evaluation shall be documented.